Strongly lensed supernovae as a self-sufficient probe of the distance duality relation: Methodology and results

 The results of the GP reconstruction using the custom kernel are shown in \autoref{fig:gpresults}.
 The left column shows the reconstructions of $\log_{10}{\eta(z)}$ for the realistic case of 20 strongly lensed SNIa, and the right column shows the optimistic case of 100 lenses.
 The mock data in the top row was created with no deviation from $\Lambda$CDM or the standard DDR, i.e. $\epsilon=0.0$, while the middle row shows the mock data for which $\epsilon=0.01$ and the bottom row $\epsilon=0.05$.

-In the realistic case of 20 lenses, we see that the relatively small number of points does not prevent the GP from correctly recovering the fiducial model (dashed line in all three panels of \autoref{fig:gpresults}) to within $1\sigma$ for all the fiducial cases, albeit with some small peaks and troughs caused by the mock data points that lie further away from the fiducial.
+In the realistic case of 20 lenses, we see that the relatively small number of points does not prevent the GP from correctly recovering the fiducial model (dashed line in all three panels of \autoref{fig:gpresults}) to within $1\sigma$ for all the fiducial cases.

-In the optimistic case of 100 lenses, the increased information given to the GP from the larger number of data points enables it to follow the fiducial model extremely well, with the peaks and troughs seen in the 20 lens cases smoothed out.
-The error of the GP at high redshift is decreased with respect to the 20 lens case, due to the increased information given to the GP by the additional mock data points.
+In the optimistic case of 100 lenses, the error of the GP at high redshift is decreased with respect to the 20 lens case, due to the increased information given to the GP by the additional mock data points.
+However, for this particular mock dataset realisation, the reconstruction does not recover the fiducial model as well as the 20 lens case, with a slight overestimation of the $\log_{10}\eta(z)$ function at higher redshifts for all three values of $\epsilon_0$.
+However, even with this overestimation, the reconstruction is again never more than $1\sigma$ away from the true fiducial model.

 In all cases we report the $\chi^2$ statistic for the fiducial model and the GP reconstruction in the legend of the plots.